Grounds for Divorce in New York

 On October 12, 2010, New York joined the other 49 states and now allows a divorce without alleging and proving “marital misconduct”.
 So, instead of claiming that your spouse is “guilty” of adultery, cruelty or [...]

 The basic premise of the Equitable Distribution law is that marriage is an economic partnership.
-Upon the dissolution of that partnership, the assets and liabilities that were accumulated during the marriage are divided between you [...]
+Upon the dissolution of that partnership, the assets and liabilities that were accumulated during the marriage are divided between [...]

 It has been my experience that more time is spent discussing real estate than any other asset.
 That is partly because real estate is likely to have the greatest amount of value as an asset. [...]